just-another-dude/apache-guacamole-helper/README.md

 # Guacamole Installation Script

 This script automates the installation and configuration of Guacamole on Ubuntu.
+After the installation is complete, the guacamole server should be accessible on `http://SERVER_IP:8080/guacamole`

 ## Usage